 because it’s been a while.
 Better yet, give us an action by the speaker and you don’t have to write, “he said.”
 Plus, an action will break up the dialogue and paint more of a visual picture.

 5. Practice on LinkedIn connection requests.
 Seriously?
 Yes.
 You have 300 characters to let a prospective connection know why you want to connect.
-If you know each other that’s easy, but if you don’t, and have a specific reason to want to connect, you may need to wordsmith to get it down to 300 characters.
-Here’s my final note to acquisitions editors for business textbooks at US publishing houses:
+If you know each other that’s easy.
+If you don’t know each other, and have a specific reason to connect, you may need to wordsmith to get it down to 300 characters.

 6. Graduate to Twitter: Got it down to 300 characters?
 Now try 140.
 Be patient.
 It usually takes more time to distill your message than it did to write a first draft.